pamo/pamo-gatsby-netlify/blog/2019-01-30-el-potrero-chico/index.md

 ### What Would I Differently?

-* Stay longer and bring friends (or make friends)  so that I can climb more. 😬
+- Stay longer and bring friends (or make friends) so that I can climb more. 😬
-* Rent a car: airport transportation is overpriced.
+- Rent a car: airport transportation is overpriced.
 Having a car on hand would make it easier to drive to the crag and into town for food.
-* Cook more.
+- Cook more.
 Although meals were a steal compared to dining out in San Francisco, cooking in the communal kitchen at La Posada would make it easier to eat on my own schedule.
 Sometimes I just want to eat dinner and crash, but in Mexico meal times are a few hours delayed compared to our feeding rituals in the US and kitchens open to accommodate the later crowd.

+I'm excited to have done the experience and am looking forward to the next visit.